altRush/express-library-services/README.md

 ## Objectives

-This is a simple Express service that operates on [books' fake API](https://freetestapi.com/api/v1/book)
+This is a simple Express service that serves functions on [books' fake API data](https://freetestapi.com/api/v1/book) via MongoDB

 ## Tech Stack